GNOME/gnome-builder/plugins/beautifier/README.md

       @s@ for the selected text put in a file.
       @c@ for the config file define by the config key.

+By adding [internal] in front of the command pattern, the command is searched in the Builder data dir.

 - name = the real name to display in the menu

 - config = the config file name (located in the same folder as the config.ini file)